SebastienPoncelet/backend-pre-interview/README.md

 ```
 $ python3 solver.py
 ```
+e
 The solved grids and the their respective sum of their first three numbers are written in the sudoku_solutions.txt file.
 The latter will be generated automatically.

 ## Explaination

-As per the information provided in the ```Target``` section, since each sudoku grid provided in the ```sudoku.txt``` has a unique solution, the code does not test to see if a grid has no solution as it could not happen in this challenge.
+As per the information provided in the ```Target``` section, since each sudoku grid provided in the ```sudoku.txt``` has a unique solution.
+Consequently the code was kept simple and straight to the point and does not test to see if a grid has no solution as it could not happen in this challenge.

 ### Requirements